Comb honey is the honey in a hive which is produced for consumption.

 Consider some of these factors.

-When it comes to comb honey, there is more than one way to go about producing it; in fact, there are seven.
+When it comes to honey comb, there is more than one way to go about producing it; in fact, there are seven.
 Among these are:

-Depending on the equipment available to you, the amount of money you have to spend, and the amount of time you dedicate to cultivating the comb honey, there is more than one way to go about production.
+Depending on the equipment available to you, the amount of money you have to spend, and the amount of time you dedicate to cultivating it, there is more than one way to go about production.

 Regardless of which method you choose to use, or decide to learn more about, it is important to familiarize yourself with the different methods and approaches you can take, prior to getting started in this area of cultivation.

 Okay, it is also important to consider the area where the bees who will be producing the comb honey are going to be kept.